RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 ![Bold and Brash](./thin-detail-compare.webp)

+Nice!

 ### Why does this work?

-The trick is that scaling up the image before thresholding it gives us multiple thresholding samples per pixel.
+Scaling up the image before thresholding it gives multiple thresholding samples per pixel.
 A kind of [supersampling anti-aliasing](https://en.wikipedia.org/wiki/Supersampling) (SSAA) in a sense.

 To talk a bit more about the details: The problem with regular thresholding is that rasterized images only have a finite resolution.
 A pixel (typically) represents the _average_ signal strength of the area it covers (usually light intensity).
 Applying a threshold to this average will give a different result than applying the same threshold to the original signal and then averaging.